LDPC Codes with Local and Global Decoding: Reducing The Number of Joint Iterations

 \section{Reducing The Number of Joint Iterations}

-It has not been emphasized earlier in the paper, but in practical settings the local and joint decoding iterations are very different in terms of cost.
-Joint iterations access a much larger (factor M) data unit, which may involve a high cost of transferring the bits to the check-node logic.
-In distributed-storage applications the sub-blocks may even reside in remote sites, increasing the communication cost even further.
+It has not been emphasized earlier in the paper, but in practical settings, the local and joint decoding iterations may be very different in terms of cost.
+Joint iterations access a much larger (factor $ M $) data unit, which may involve a high cost of transferring the bits to the check-node logic.
+In distributed-storage applications, the sub-blocks may even reside in remote sites, increasing the communication cost even further.
 Therefore, we would like to reduce the number of joint iterations (call it $N_{JI}$) performed by the decoder (i.e., rounds of variable-to-joint-check messages and joint-check-to-variable messages).
-Ideally, the decoder successfully decodes the desired sub-block (of length $n$) on the local graph (see Section~\ref{sub:Tanner}), does not enter the global mode, and no joint iterations are needed ($N_{JI}=0$); this happens when the fraction of erased bits is equal or less than the local threshold, i.e., $\epsilon \leq \epsilon_L$.
+Ideally, the decoder successfully decodes the desired sub-block (of length $n$) on the local graph (see Section~\ref{sub:Tanner}), does not enter the global mode, and no joint iterations are needed ($N_{JI}=0$); in the asymptotic regime, this happens when the fraction of erased bits is equal or less than the local threshold, i.e., $\epsilon \leq \epsilon_L$.
 However, if $\epsilon>\epsilon_L$, then the decoder fails to decode in the local mode and it enters the global mode where at least one joint iteration is necessary ($N_{JI}\geq 1$).

-In this section, we suggest a scheduling scheme for updating the joint side of the two-sided Tanner graph during the global mode decoding, and we prove that it is optimal in the sense of minimizing $N_{JI}$.
+In this section, we suggest a scheduling scheme for updating the joint side of the sub-blocked Tanner graph during global-mode decoding.
+We prove that our scheduling scheme is optimal in the sense of minimizing $N_{JI}$.
 In addition, we study how the parameters of the local and joint ensembles affect $N_{JI}$.
+Note that our notion of scheduling differs from the standard meaning of scheduling algorithms for iterative-decoding (see \cite{ZhangFossorier02, XiaoBeni04, CasGriotWesel07}).
+We consider scheduling of joint decoding iterations, while previous work considered the order of message passing between nodes in the Tanner graph.